zrythm/zrythm/doc/user/appendix/files-and-directories.rst

 ---------
 When Zrythm is launched for the first time, it will also ask you to select a directory for saving your user data.
-See :term:`Zrythm user path` for details.
+See :ref:`Zrythm user path <configuration/preferences:Zrythm User Path>` for details.

 Installed Files
 ---------------